mkaksoy/projectx-cli/README.md

 ?
 What are the keywords of your project? 🔑
 ?
 Do you want to use Jest? 🤔
 ?
 Do you want to initialize a Git repository? 🚀
+?
+Do you want your options to be saved in your .projectxrc file? (recommended) 📇

 ```